codepoet80/webos-maplite/README.md

-# Retro Maps client app for webOS
+# Map Lite retro maps client app for webOS

 Map Lite for legacy Palm/HP webOS devices, depends on back-end service listed below.

-Tested on Pre, Pre2, Veer and Touchpad.
-Now with Just Type search capability!
+Tested on Pre, Pre2, Pixi, Veer, Pre3 and Touchpad.

 Learn more about this app at: [http://maps.webosarchive.com](http://maps.webosarchive.com)